TiagoRG/gh-wh-handler/README.md

 ## Simple C++ WebAPI to work with GitHub Webhooks

-Currently creating a local copy of remote files on every push
+This application is a simple C++ WebAPI that listens for GitHub Webhooks and performs actions based on the received data and configuration.

-## Usage
+## Installation

 ### Use installation script (recommended)